hstandeffer/harrisonstandefferblog/content/blog/destructuring-event-handlers-in-react/index.md

 ---
-title: Simplifying Input Event Handlers in React Class/Functional Components
+title: Simplifying Input Event Handlers in React
 date: "2020-07-17T00:00:00Z"
-description: "Learn how to dynamically handle multiple input events with much cleaner, easy-to-read syntax"
+description: "Learn how to dynamically handle multiple input events with much cleaner, easy-to-read syntax using functional React components"
 ---

 While there's certainly still support for class components with React, most people are starting to exclusively use functional components and with [React hooks](https://reactjs.org/docs/hooks-intro.html), justification for using class components is diminishing.
 Despite this, certain React principles may still feel more natural and practical if you're used to class components.